Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: Proof of main results

-\fullgrid* \begin{proof} Let $G$ be the full grid.
-Since $G - R$ has at most one end for any ray $R \in G$, by Lemma~\ref{l:connraygraph} the ray graph $RG(\mathcal{R})$ is $2$-connected for any finite family of three or more rays.
-Hence, by Theorem \ref{t:nonlin} $G$ is $\preceq$-ubiquitous \end{proof}
+\fullgrid* \begin{proof} Let~$G$ be the full-grid.
+Note that~$G$ has a unique end and, furthermore, ${G - R}$ has at most one end for any ray~${R \in G}$.
+It follows by Lemma~\ref{l:connraygraph} that the ray graph of any finite family of three or more rays is $2$-connected.
+Hence, the unique end of~$G$ is non-linear and so, by Theorem~\ref{t:nonlin}, $G$ is $\preceq$-ubiquitous \end{proof}